The generational mix and the magic it brings.

-From 2018 this post was an attempt to put some context around the conversations about different generations at work.
+Written in 2018 this post was an attempt to put some context around the conversations about different generations at work.
 The issue or the conversations haven’t gone away and we know way more than I did back in 2018.
-This is still a good staring point.
+This is still a good starting point.

 I don't want to be put into a box, so tend to avoid doing the same to others.
 Whether the 'box' is my gender, my profession, my ethnicity or my age and the generation I belong to (Gen X by the way).
 Try as we may we make assumptions and presumptions based on these categories.